Pouki8/TypeScript-Zapata-apprentissage/README.md

 ## Level 2

 - What is a class?
+In TypeScript, classes extend functionality by incorporating specific features such as type annotations, access modifiers, and the ability to define mandatory or optional parameters.
 - What is a class constructor?
 - What is a class instance?
 - How to check that a class is of a certain instance?